 4 | MEDITATE DAILY

-During meditation you focus your attention and eliminate the stream of jumbled thoughts that may be crowding your mind.
+During meditation, you focus your attention and eliminate the stream of jumbled thoughts that may be crowding your mind.
 Meditation is often referred to as a practice because much like any activity, practice makes you stronger and better.
 The more you do it the better you get at it.
 As Krissy puts it, “Meditation is like strength training for the mind, similar to running for cardio training or weight training to build muscle.”

 Meditation helps give you a new perspective, build skills to manage your stress, increase self-awareness, focus on the present, reduce negative emotions, increase imagination and creativity, and increase patience and tolerance with others.
+It is a crucial step to our new year detox plan.

 Krissy began meditating around 10 years ago and is a big advocate of the benefits it offers.
 She says, “It’s one of the most powerful ways for me to reduce anxiety and set the tone for my day — my favorite time to meditate is in the morning.”